jorabin/KeePassJava2/readme.md

 Features to date:

-- Read and write KeePass 2.x format (File formats V3 and V4)
+- Read and write KeePass 2.x format (KDBX file formats V3 and V4)
 - Keepass 2.x Password and Keyfile Credentials
 - Read KeePass 1.x format (Rijndael only)
 - *No* requirement for JCE Policy Files